 There was a lot of hostility between Vincent Price and Robert Quarry, particularly when Price discovered that AIP was planning to replace him with Quarry as their major horror film star.
-At one point, when Price discovered Quarry singing opera, Quarry said "I'll bet you didn't know I could sing did you?" and Price responded "well I knew you weren't a f---ing actor!"
+At one point, when Price discovered Quarry singing opera, Quarry said; 'I'll bet you didn't know I could sing did you?', to which Price replied; 'well, I knew you weren't a f---ing actor'.

 The second part of a planned trilogy.
 The third film would have featured Phibes fighting a group of Nazis, or searching for the key to Olympus.
-The title would have been "Phibes Resurrectus," "The Seven Fates of Dr. Phibes" or "The Brides of Dr. Phibes".
-Proposed stories included Phibes being the subject of an elaborate revenge plot by Dr. Vesalius' son from the first movie, and Victoria being resurrected from the dead, but becoming a deranged homicidal maniac far worse that her husband.
-Reportedly a large number of sequel scripts existed, all different.
-Also pitched was a Dr. Phibes TV series, in which he reformed and fought crime, and in the 80s a contemporary Phibes film was proposed as well.
-Price's departure from AIP, and AIP's change of focus to exploitation/grindhouse fare, meant the third film (or any further ones beyond it) were never made.
+Amongst the titles mentioned for the film include; "Phibes Resurrectus," "The Seven Fates of Dr. Phibes" or "The Brides of Dr. Phibes".
+Proposed stories included Phibes being the subject of an elaborate revenge plot by Dr. Vesalius' son from the first film, and Victoria being resurrected from the dead, but becoming a deranged homicidal maniac, far worse that her husband.
+Reportedly, a large number of sequel scripts written, all exploring different ideas.
+There was also a plan to bring Dr. Phibes to the small screen, with a TV series, in which a reformed Phibes fought crime.
+In the 80s, an updated Phibes film was proposed as well.
+Unfortunately, Price's departure from AIP, and AIP's subsequent change of focus to films which would be of the exploitation/grindhouse fare, meant the third film (nor any further ones beyond it) were made.

 At one stage, American International Pictures planned to revive Count Yorga, from Count Yorga, Vampire (1970), as an adversary for Dr. Phibes.
 The plan was dropped, but Robert Quarry, who plays Count Yorga, appears in this film.